4 Great Reasons to Slow Down Your Cardio Workout

 If you’ve grown to love high-intensity interval training (HIIT) or other high-intensity workouts, it might be tricky for you to take your foot off the gas.

 A walk can be a great workout.
-Or you can do your usual elliptical, bike, or circuit routine, and take it down a notch.
+Or you can do your usual elliptical, bike, or circuit routine at the gym, and take it down a notch.

 To keep tabs on your effort, try the talk test.
 “If you can still speak comfortably while exercising, then you are below the high-intensity cutoff,” says Hartman.
 “If you find you’re unable to speak comfortably, then you may be exercising too hard.”